lukaszcz/cmakefile/README.md

   files containing definitions of `main`.
 * `SUBDIRS`: Subdirectories of the source directory (`SRCDIR`) included in the search for sources.
 Default: empty.
+* `RSUBDIRS`: Same as `SUBDIRS` but also recursively includes all subdirectories of the listed directories, the subdirectories of the subdirectories of the listed directories, and so on.
+Default: empty.
 * `IGNORE`: Source files to ignore (paths are relative to the source directory).
 Default: empty.
 * `CFLAGS`: C compiler flags.
 Default: empty.